coogle/RecipeParser/README.md

-RecipeParser
+RecipeParser (with Namespaces)
 =================================

 A PHP library for parsing recipe data from HTML.
+This is a fork of another project, except it uses PHP namespaces (along with other misc. upgrades).

 Usage
 ------------------------------